AI-driven Dispensing of Coral Reseeding Devices for Broad-scale Restoration of the Great Barrier Reef: Results

 \subsubsection{Deployment Threshold}

-In the case of the whole image classifier, the predicted class of the image (`\textit{Deploy}' or `\textit{No-Deploy}') is used as the trigger for dispensing the coral device.
-For the patch classification approaches, we find the per-frame decision using either the `Spatial Patch Aggregation' or `Thresholding with Patches' approaches.
+In the case of the image-level classifier, the predicted class `\textit{Deploy}' is used as the trigger for deploying the coral device.
+For the patch-level classifier, we find the deployment decision using either the `Spatial Patch Aggregation' or `Thresholding with Patches' strategies.
 The deployment threshold $\alpha$ is the ratio of patches in an image classified as `\textit{Deploy}' versus the patches classified as `\textit{Coral}' or `\textit{No-Deploy}'; or in the case of the `Spatial Patch Aggregation', it is threshold we use to convert the output of our decision model to $0$ or $1$.
 The threshold can be tuned to make deployment more conservative (increase $\alpha$) if limited coral devices are available, or less conservative (decrease $\alpha$) if widespread deployment is desired.
-Varying $\alpha$ leads to the PR Curve shown in Fig.~\ref{fig:alpha}, which shows that both approaches are comparable, with the `Spatial Patch Aggregation' resulting in slightly higher performance and inference speeds.
+Varying $\alpha$ leads to the PR Curve shown in Fig.~\ref{fig:alpha}, which shows that both strategies are comparable, with the `Spatial Patch Aggregation' resulting in slightly higher performance and inference speeds.